-Together these Acts interfere with your contract terms relating to the payment process and adjudication.
-These Acts can override the clear terms of your contract – statutory terms can “ride roughshod” over the partners’ wishes.
+The difference between statutorily implied terms and case law is that statute can override the terms you have written in your contract – statutory terms can “ride roughshod” over the partners’ wishes.

 The Acts set out the minimum requirements that your contract must include: